Last updated on 13th June 2023 at 21:22 by Alex Nicholas

 Aside from the SEO benchmarks, we have discussed so far, another element that you should factor in is your landing pages.
 Landing pages are traditionally viewed as the most important pages on your site because it's these pages via which website visitors would ideally enter your site as they're seen as the pages that make the company, money.
 However, it's my opinion that all pages optimised for search are landing pages, whether or not they're sales pages or purely there for customer information, and as such should be purposely designed for the aim of driving more traffic to your website.

 So, let’s explain why landing pages are critical for search engine optimisation.
 When it comes to your SEO strategy, the more information that you have, the better.
-Landing pages give you the ability to see the level at which traffic is increasing based on the specific topics that you have assigned for each of your landing pages.
+Landing pages give you the ability to see the level at which traffic is increasing based on the specific topics that you have assigned for each of your landing pages, be that local SEO pages, eCommerce category pages or funnel pages.
 You will also get a better understanding of how much each landing page is leading into conversions, for example, which landing pages are resulting in sales or inquiries?

 The benefits do not end there.
 When a fresh landing page is indexed on Google, this provides you with another excellent metric to track.
 You are then able to make further changes to your SEO strategy so that you can continue to push forward and achieve greater results on Google and other search engines.